andyogah/ds_portfolio/personal projects/interos_ml_apprentice_coding_challeng/README.md

 Interos ML Natural Language Processing Coding Challenge

 This challenge was originally part of the requirement for the apprenticeship program of Interos.
-Learn more about the challenge [here.](https://docs.google.com/document/d/1wv_B3VCGKpOS_-SCXOl0MjLWynwnGJGg3sFThl-nLCw/edit)
+- Learn more about the challenge [here.](https://docs.google.com/document/d/1wv_B3VCGKpOS_-SCXOl0MjLWynwnGJGg3sFThl-nLCw/edit)
+- Using the following [dataset](https://drive.google.com/drive/folders/1k7MNpw_huZTL9opXU9e7u6M8phupPih7), implement a model or algorithm that can classify news articles of (at least) the type "earn" covered in the dataset.

  Operational data challenge
 We would like to invite all interested in machine learning and operational research to explore our operational dataset.
 You can download it from here: